getcarina/getcarina.com/_tutorials/data-volume-containers.md

 ### View the data

-View the files created by MySQL in the DVC.
+View the files that MySQL has created in the DVC.

 ```bash
 $ docker run --rm \